By Barbara Pierce

 — Vitamin deficiencies: Vitamin B12 deficiency can cause cognitive impairment.
 It is seen in people who chronically use drugs that help reduce stomach acid.
 Talk to your doctor about your diet, your prescriptions, and your risk of deficiency; blood tests can spot trouble.

 “It’s so important to work with your doctor to monitor and treat any health problems,” Campbell said.
-You can also look into an assisted living facility or a memory care community if you or your elderly relatives are showing signs of dementia.
+You can also look into an assisted living facility or a memory care community like those found at watersidemargate.com/memory-care/ if you or your elderly relatives are showing signs of dementia.